-USA Health Children's & Women's Hospital, among a handful of freestanding hospitals in the United States devoted exclusively to the care of children and women, offers the region's most advanced neonatal intensive care and pediatric intensive care units.
-The hospital delivers nearly 3,000 babies each year and specializes in high-risk OB/GYN patients.
+USA Health Children's & Women's

+Hospital, among a handful of freestanding hospitals in the United States devoted exclusively to the care of children and women, offers the region's most advanced neonatal intensive care and pediatric intensive care units.
+The hospital delivers nearly 3,000 babies each year and specializes in highrisk OB-GYN patients.
 Hospital staff offer a variety of innovative programs for hospitalized children, teens and their families to meet their developmental, educational, social and emotional needs.

 Combining cutting-edge research with advanced care, the USA Health Mitchell Cancer Institute fights cancer from the laboratory bench to the patient's bedside.
-With more than 40 clinical trials and 50,000 annual patient visits, MCI is the only academic cancer research and treatment facility on the upper Gulf Coast.
-MCI has expanded with the opening of the MCI Fairhope, Alabama, and the new MCI Springhill location in Mobile.
+As the only academic cancer research and treatment facility on the upper Gulf Coast, the MCI offers the largest portfolio of oncology clinical trials in the area.
+Two locations in Mobile and a third in Fairhope make its advanced treatment convenient for patients.